GAM-team/GAM/docs/Chrome-Policies.md

     true: Default to a numeric keyboard for password input.
     false: Default to a standard keyboard for password input.

+chrome.devices.DeviceSwitchFunctionKeysBehaviorEnabled: Function keys behavior.
+  deviceSwitchFunctionKeysBehaviorEnabled: TYPE_ENUM
+    UNSET: Allow the user to decide.
+    FALSE: Prevent the launcher/search key from changing the behavior of function keys.
+    TRUE: Allow the launcher/search key to change the behavior of function keys.

 chrome.devices.DeviceSystemWideTracingEnabled: System-wide performance trace collection.
   deviceSystemWideTracingEnabled: TYPE_BOOL
     true: Allow users to collect a system-wide performance trace.